My way

 From soul to sound

 I don’t always have the answers myself, but I feel that when I sing from a real place inside – something opens.
 Not only in me, but also in the people listening.
-That is the moment I love the most.
+That moment is why I sing.

 Creating from the inner cosmos

-I’ve always been fascinated by the inner cosmos of a person – all those billions of neural paths, feelings, thoughts, and dreams.
+I’ve always been fascinated by what lives inside a person – all those billions of neural paths, feelings, thoughts, and dreams.

 When I create, I feel something mysterious – almost mystical – happens.
 It’s like the soul wants to speak through the body, and have to get out of the way.